 Idyllwild, CA – October 1, 2016 – by Kasaan Hammon

-In today’s healthcare setting, transition is in the air.
 As the world of medicine integrates more and more new technology into patient care, healthcare providers manage the transition from paper charts to electronic health records (EHRs).
-Developed in an effort to improve communication and quality of care as patients transition from one setting to another, the implementation of EHRs has left doctors themselves in transition.
+Developed in an effort to improve communication and quality of care as patients transition from one setting to another, the implementation of electronic medical recordss has left doctors themselves in transition.
 And as the many sayings go, change is inevitable, change is good, and change can be hard.
 As doctors and administrators face the challenge of electronic transitioning head-on, perhaps the best way to navigate these changes is to explore three basic questions: Why is change needed?
 What change is in order?
 How best can this change be accomplished?

 Looking first at why change has become necessary in the modern healthcare setting, the reasons are ample.
 When surveyed, patients and their caregivers have often reported experiencing quality problems when they encounter the healthcare system.
 Surveys by the National Partnership for Women & Families found that there are two very consistent negative points when interacting with the healthcare system: lack of communication and lack of coordination.(1) Thus, consolidating health information via electronic records ultimately seeks to facilitate both better communication and coordination of care.